The process of programmatically verifying users and requesting an access token

 In general, user authentication flows are divided into OAuth 2.0 flows and Non-OAuth flows.
-An OAuth 2.0 flow is recommended for almost all use cases, except for some developers working with .
+An OAuth 2.0 flow is recommended for almost all use cases, except for some developers working with ArcGIS Enterprise

 OAuth 2.0 flows

 ArcGIS follows the industry-standard OAuth 2.0 protocol for authorization.
-It supports the following OAuth 2.0 flows for .
+It supports the following OAuth 2.0 flows for user authentication

 Authorization code with PKCE

-Authorization code flow with Proof Key for Code Exchange (PKCE) is the primary OAuth 2.0 flow that ArcGIS recommends for .
-It is an extension of the authorization code flow that implements Proof Key for Code Exchange (PKCE) as an additional layer of security.
+Authorization code flow with Proof Key for Code Exchange (PKCE) is the primary OAuth 2.0 flow that ArcGIS recommends for user authentication

-It uses the OAuth 2.0 authorization_code grant type and requires a client_id from a set of .
+It uses the OAuth 2.0 authorization grant type and requires a client from a set of OAuth credentialsclient_id, client_secret, and redirect URIs.
+They are a type of developer credential.

 Authorization code

-The authorization code flow is an OAuth 2.0 flow used to implement .
-It uses the authorization_code grant type and requires a client_id from a set of .
+The authorization code flow is an OAuth 2.0 flow used to implement user authenticationauthorization grant type and requires a client from a set of OAuth credentialsclient_id, client_secret, and redirect URIs.
+They are a type of developer credential.

 Implicit (deprecated)

-The implicit flow is an OAuth 2.0 flow that was previously used to implement in client-side web apps.
-It is considered deprecated in current versions of ArcGIS, and the Authorization code flow with PKCE is now recommended instead.
+The implicit flow is an OAuth 2.0 flow that was previously used to implement user authentication

-This flow grants an to petitioners using a single-step process.
-Users request an access token directly from the authorization endpoint by providing their username and password and setting a response_type of token.
+This flow grants an access tokenresponse of token.
 The access token can then be used to authorize requests to secure ArcGIS resources

 Non-OAuth 2.0 flows